apache/apisix/docs/en/latest/architecture-design/plugin.md

 }
 ```

 A Plugin configuration is submitted as part of the Route or Service and is placed under `plugins`.
-It internally uses the Plugin name as the hash's key to hold configuration items for the different Plugins.
+It internally uses the Plugin name as the hash key to hold the configuration items for the different Plugins.

 ```json
 {